The high-dimension limit of characters of compact reductive Lie groups and restrictions on the production of quantum randomness: Introduction and motivations

 Approximate $t$-designs are collections of unitary operators that mimic the Haar measure by reproducing, up to order $t$, the averages of polynomial functions in the matrix elements, though only approximately.
 A connection between such designs and $\varepsilon$-nets was recently clarified in \cite{nets}.
 Although constructions of exact $t$-designs are known \cite{Yoshifumi2}, implementing them on current quantum devices is hindered by unavoidable noise and control imperfections, which in practice turns them into approximate $t$-designs.
 These structures are widely used across quantum information science: examples include randomized benchmarking \cite{Gambetta2014}, efficient learning and estimation of quantum states \cite{EffLearning2020}, decoupling protocols \cite{Decoupl2013}, quantum communication tasks \cite{InfTransmission2009}, state discrimination problems \cite{StateDiscrimination2005}, characterizing universal gate sets \cite{Sawicki22}, and studying the growth of complexity in quantum systems \cite{Suskind2018,ChaosDesign2017,MO1,jonas2}.

 The question of how to efficiently realize pseudo-random unitaries has recently attracted significant attention.
 Early progress in \cite{HArrowHasstings2008,HH09} demonstrated that Haar-random subsets of $U(d)$ already form good $t$-designs for $t = O(d^{1/6}/\log d)$.
 Later, it was shown in \cite{BHH2016} that random quantum circuits consisting of Haar-random two-qubit gates, arranged with a prescribed architecture and polynomial depth in the number of qubits $N$, generate approximate $t$-designs.
 Subsequent advances \cite{Harrow2018,Haferkamp2022randomquantum,PhysRevA.104.022417,Yoshifumi1} established even faster convergence with increasing system size.
 In another direction, \cite{Qhomeopathy2020} proved that circuits built mainly from Clifford gates, supplemented by a small number of non-Clifford gates, can efficiently approximate $t$-designs.
+Research concerning global bounds remains highly active; recently, progress was made in establishing simple, linear depth circuit construction \cite{Metger2024} and highly efficient designs generated from random sums and permutations \cite{Chen2024}.
 Nonetheless, numerical and theoretical evidence in \cite{OLIVIERO2021127721,Leone2021quantumchaosis} suggests that achieving full $t$-design behavior in realistic settings often demands a substantial number of non-Clifford resources.

-When designing a practical implementation, one is inevitably led to approximate t-designs, which raises the critical question of how to quantify their quality.
+When designing a practical implementation, one is inevitably led to approximate t-designs, raising the critical question of how to quantify their quality.
+Directly verifying the design properties of a given ensemble is known to be computationally demanding \cite{Nakata2025}.
 The answer to this question requires investigating the norm of so-called moment operators.
-Useful lower bounds on such norms can be obtained by studing normalized characters in high-dimensional representations, i.e., the asymptotic behavior of the quantity
+Useful lower bounds on such norms can be obtained by studying normalized characters in high-dimensional representations, i.e., the asymptotic behavior of the quantity

 The purpose of this work is to rigorously analyze this limit for any reductive compact Lie group.
 The main result of our paper is Theorem \ref{cor:critdiv}.